mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> The best software architecture “knows” what changes often and makes that easy.
+> The best software architecture "knows" what changes often and makes that easy.

 *Paul Clements*